Nema Beam Spread: Understanding Lighting Distribution

 Nema Pattern Type

 Another way that NEMA classifies light distribution is by pattern type.
-Each of the six types that NEMA identifies are used for different applications.
+Each of the six types that NEMA identifies is used for different applications.
 They are illustrated here:

 NEMA beam spread classifications are indicated by a number between 1 and 7 and are broken down in the chart below.